Boris Johnson contacted by police over parties - follow live

 The prime minister’s office said he had been given the legal form by the Metropolitan Police yesterday.
 A Downing Street spokesperson said the PM “will respond as required”.

-It means Mr Johnson will have to provide a credible reason to explain why he was at events held during Covid restrictions, or face a fine.
+It means Mr Johnson will have to provide a credible reason for attending events held during Covid restrictions, or face a fine.

 Meanwhile there is mounting pressure on the PM to resign after another senior Conservative weighed in on the Partygate scandal.